-The Jiri to Lukla trek: hiking to Everest
+The Jiri to Lukla Trek: a beautiful hike to Everest

 This post is about the Jiri to Lukla trek.
 The Jiri to Lukla trek was once the start of the famous trek to Everest.
 Edmund Hillary and Tenzing Norgay, the first people to climb Mount Everest, even started their hike in Kathmandu.

 It was only in 1963 that a road was built to Jiri.
 Since then the Jiri to Lukla trek was the traditional route into the Khumbu region.
 A week long of ascents and descents in the middle hill country before climbing up to Lukla and Namche bazaar.

 Edmund Hillary and Tenzing Norgay soon wanted an easier option for other mountaineers wishing to climb Everest.
 In 1964 they started the construction of Lukla airport, opening up the region to everyone who wants to have a glimpse of the highest mountain on earth.

 The Solukhumbu region is now one of the most popular areas for trekking in Nepal.
 The trails are dotted with excellent lodges and restaurants making it possible for those with no mountaineering experience to get as far as Everest Base camp.